krishula/ksinha_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 enable_early_stopping = True : Whether to enable early termination if the score is not improving in the short term.

-The best model was the one with 0.9159 accuracy and the algorithm used was VotingEnsemble.

 ## Pipeline comparison
 **Compare the two models and their performance.
 What are the differences in accuracy?
 In architecture?
 If there was a difference, why do you think there was one?